 about lou lou

-Meet SEPR Lou Lou, a sweet girl with a heart of gold, and a happy shining personality that refuses to be dulled.
+Meet SEPR Lou Lou, a sweet girl with a gold heart and a happy, shining personality that refuses to be dulled.

-Everyone that meets Lou Lou immediately falls in love with her, we are certain she will make some lucky family very happy.
+Everyone who meets Lou Lou immediately falls in love with her; we are sure she will make some family very lucky.
 Be sure to check back for updates as her journey continues.

 SPECIAL RECOGNITION TO LOU LOU'S FOSTER FAMILY FOR THEIR TIME AND DONATIONS:

 Mike & BJ